jonasbraga/jonasbraga/README.md

 - 🔭 I’m currently working on ...
 Smarkio Brasil
 - 🌱 I’m currently learning ...
-Node.js
+Elixir
 - 💬 Ask me about ...
-PHP
+PHP && JS
 - 📫 How to reach me: ... https://www.linkedin.com/in/jonas-braga-2001/

 <!--